Getting started with Webshell Behavior Detector

 2. Click VPC from the Platform menu to switch to VPC environment.

-3. Click the Services > Security > Webshell Behavior Detector menus in this order.
+3. Click Services > Security > Webshell Behavior Detector in order.

 4. Click the [Request subscription] button.

-5. Read the Terms and Conditions, agree to them, and then click the [Confirm] button.
+5. Read the Terms of service, agree to them, and click the [OK] button.

 Note

-Click the [Request subscription] button from NAVER Cloud Platform portal's Service > Security > Webshell Behavior Detector to directly go to the page in Step 3.
+Click the [Request subscription] button in Services > Security > Webshell Behavior Detector in the NAVER Cloud Platform portal to directly go to the page in Step 3.

 Detection target registration